JoshuaDuq/PsychoPy_Thermal_EEG/README.md

 ## Support

-For technical support, see the [Troubleshooting](#troubleshooting) section or consult the development team.
+For technical support, create an issue please.

 ## License

 This project is open source.
-See LICENSE file for details.